-61. As mentioned above, implementation plans can take a variety of forms.
+58. As mentioned above, implementation plans can take a variety of forms.
 While some jurisdictions have developed the same implementation plan for all concerned agreements, others have developed tailored plans for each agreement.
-A small number of jurisdictions have also stated that their plan, which was discussed with the OECD Secretariat, at this stage, remains under internal deliberation and therefore detail has not been included in this report.
+Five jurisdictions have also stated that their plan, which was discussed with the OECD Secretariat, at this stage, remains under internal deliberation and therefore detail has not been included in this report.

-- 62. In total, 28 jurisdictions are currently working to give effect to their respective plans for the implementation of the minimum standard, covering around 260 non-compliant agreements. - 63.
-The table below broadly sets out the different categories of implementation plans that are in place in 2023 for the concerned jurisdictions.
+59. In total, 28 jurisdictions have developed a plan for the implementation of the minimum standard, covering around 350 non-compliant agreements.
+The table below broadly sets out the different categories of implementation plans developed by the concerned jurisdictions: